Our platform uses a detailed user rights management approach, allowing you to control who can see and do certain things on the platform.

 Admin rights are specified above.
 Access right means that a user has 'normal' user rights to a specific module.
 How to assign specific access or admin rights is described in this article.

-To assign the admin right for a specific module, you will navigate to settings > 'admin settings' and in the left sidebar, you will select the module you would like to give a person admin rights to.
+To assign admin rights for a specific module, navigate to 'Settings' → 'Module & feature settings' select the module you would like to give a person admin rights to.

-You will find a field where you can enter the name of the user, who you would like to give admin rights to for this module.
+You will find a field titled 'Grant user(s) as 'module name' admin' where you can enter the name of the user, who you would like to give admin rights to for this module.
 You only have to type the first few letters for a selection of users to show.
-Once you have selected a person and updated the access, the name will be highlighted in a green tag under the field.
+Once you have selected a person and updated the access, the name will be highlighted.
 To delete the admin rights for this person click on the bin symbol next to the name.

 Managers